haritha-professional-25/sales-analysis-dashboard-powerbi/README.md

 # Sales Analysis Dashboard - Power BI

 ## Overview
 This project is a Power BI Sales Analysis Dashboard created to analyze business performance using sales data.
-The dashboard provides insights into sales, profit, regional performance, yearly trends, and category-wise analysis.

-It is designed to help businesses make data-driven decisions by visualizing key metrics in an interactive and user-friendly format.
+The dashboard provides insights into sales, profit, regional performance, yearly trends, and category-wise analysis.It is designed to help businesses make data-driven decisions by visualizing key metrics in an interactive and user-friendly format.

 ---